-- The radicular pain from the eighth cervical nerve root radiates to the ulnar border the hand and the ring and little fingers.
+- The radicular pain from the eighth cervical nerve root radiates to the ulnar border of the hand and the ring and little fingers.

 - The tip of the little finger often demonstrates diminished sensation.

-- Radicular pain secondary to a herniated cervical disc may be relieved by abduction of the affected arm.
+- Radicular pain secondary to a herniated cervical disc may be relieved by the abduction of the affected arm.

 - Although these signs are helpful when present, their absence alone does not rule out a nerve root lesion.

 - Medical screening laboratory tests (blood counts, chemistry panels, erythrocyte sedimentation rate [ESR]) are normal in patients with a herniated disc.

 - Electromyography(EMG)is an electronic extension of the physical examination.

 - The primary use of EMG is to diagnose radiculopathies in cases of questionable neurologic origin.